 Phishing is when a bad actor attempts to trick you with a fake email or text that claims to be legitimate, in order to gain access to your login credentials.

 Use a password manager.

-If you do not have a Ring Protect plan, Ring does not record or store your videos, but you can still view your device's live video stream using Live View.
+If you do not have a Ring Protect Plan, Ring does not record or store your videos, but you can still view your device's live video stream (Live View).

 If you have a Ring Protect plan (including a free trial), you can access your stored recordings, download them, manually delete them one by one, or delete them all at once in the Ring app or on Ring.com.
 Stored recordings are automatically deleted following the expiration of your Ring Protect plan’s applicable storage period.
 For additional information regarding Ring’s video storage periods, see here.

 You are always in control of who you grant video access to.
 By using the Shared Users function, you can add users to your account, who will then be able to view and download video recordings on the account.
 You can also share video recordings via text or email by creating a share link to the recording.
 After a share link has been created, the video recording may be viewed and downloaded by anyone with the share link ID.
 Additionally, you can make your videos publicly available by posting them on the Internet (including by posting them to the public social media app, Neighbors* by Ring).